Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$: Discrete series scalars in

 Instead of working with the mass $m$ directly, it is once again convenient to define the $\text{dS}_{2}$ scaling dimension

 which takes integer values $\Delta=k+1$ when $m=m_{k}$.

 In terms of this, the scalar field $\phi$ obeys the KG equation

 Once again, let us briefly review properties of the solutions, following \cite{Higuchi:2022nfy}, but specified to integer $\Delta=k+1$.
+See also \cite{Letsios:2025pqo} for a related discussion of the quantisation of the discrete series fermions.
 This is where the discussion starts to differ from $\text{AdS}_{2}$.
 First note that the standard KG inner product associated with this theory is

 which is invariant under dS isometries and independent of $\eta$.
 To describe the space of solutions to the KG equation \eqref{eq: ds kg eq}, a good starting point is to decompose the field $\phi$ into its Fourier modes with respect to the angular coordinate $\vartheta$